-8.7.2.6 Quoted investments
+8.7.5.6 Quoted investments

 The term quoted investments has not been defined in the Schedule III.
-The expression "quoted investment", as defined in the Old Schedule VI, means an investment as respects which there has been granted a quotation or permission to deal on a recognized stock exchange, and the expression "unquoted investment" shall be construed accordingly.
+The expression "quoted investment", means an investment as respects which there has been granted a quotation or permission to deal on a recognized stock exchange, and the expression "unquoted investment" shall be construed accordingly.